appfair/App/docs/index.md

 Apps installed from the Homebrew Casks catalog are typically placed in the system `/Applications/` folder, although this can vary depending on the Cask.

-Apps installed from the Fairground App catalog will always be placed in the `/Applications/App Fair/` folder.
+Apps installed from the Fairground App catalog will are placed in the `/Applications/App Fair/` folder.
+Apps installed from other app sources are places in a folder named with the identifier of the catalog: `/Applications/App Fair/app.source.identifier`.

 #### What does the "app already exists" error mean during installation?